letolabs/letolabs.github.com/_posts/2012-09-18-quantifying-for-fun-and-profit.md

 # {{ page.title }}

-TLDR: With the help of Beeminder and the excellent personal trainer [Josh Sabraw](http://pdxtraining.com), I lost 20 pounds in 4 months.
+TLDR: With the help of [Beeminder](http://beeminder.com) and the excellent personal trainer [Josh Sabraw](http://pdxtraining.com), I've lost 27 pounds and continue on a downward trend.

 * What is Beeminder?